nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 24 - Input & Output Devices.md

 - Parallel
 	- One data channel for each bit plus control lines, ground, power
 	- Can be very fast but doesn't scale up for wide (64-bit) busses.
-		- Centronics connections were used 25/50 pins
+		- Centronics connectors were used, 25/50 pins
 	- Series
 		- Channels for send, receive, signalling (2-3), ground, power (6-9 connections)
 		- Control signals